City Guides Provence-Alpes-Côte d'Azur

 Join France Bucket List Facebook Group

-Things to Do in Nice, France, for Long Stays
+Things to Do in Nice for Long Stays

-If you decide to stay in Nice for more than two days, you can consider taking a day trip, a guided tour, or exploring the French Riviera coast from the water.
+If you decide to stay in Nice for more than two days, consider taking a day trip or a guided tour to explore other beautiful places in the French Riviera.

-Nice is also an excellent base for exploring other beautiful places on the French Riviera.
-The list of beautiful day trips from Nice includes Villefranche-sur-Mer – a picturesque Old Town and beaches with pebbles on the small side –, Éze-Village, Saint Jean Cap Ferrat, Menton, or Monaco.
+Nice is an excellent base for exploring other beautiful places on the French Riviera on day trips.
+The list of beautiful day trips from Nice includes Villefranche-sur-Mer – a picturesque Old Town and beach with pebbles on the small side –, Éze-Village, Saint-Jean-Cap-Ferrat, Menton, or Monaco.

 Discover the Côte d’Azur on this guided driving tour of the French Riviera.
 Visit the village of Èze, and explore Monaco, Monte Carlo, and Antibes.